vhive-serverless/invitro/README.md

 $ kubectl -n default get podautoscalers
 ```

-## Tune the timinig for the benchmark function
+## Tune the timing for the benchmark function

-Before start any experiments, you should tune the benchmark function.
+Before start any experiments, the timing of the benchmark function should be tuned so that it consumes the required service time more precisely.

-First, run the following command to deploy the timing benchmark that checks the number of iterations the function needs
+First, run the following command to deploy the timing benchmark that yields the number of execution units* the function needs to run given a required service time.

-to run the execution unit for a given duration.
+* The execution unit is approximately 100 `SQRTSD` x86 instructions.

 ```bash
 $ kubectl apply -f server/benchmark/timing.yaml